UW-APL-EIS/vmvols-java/README.md

 That said, the most useful aspect of vmvols is its use of FUSE to expose VM drive contents under mount points on the host.
-This limits the usefulness of the 'fuse' sub-artifact to platforms supporting FUSE, which I think means Linux and Mac OSX (?)
+This limits the usefulness of the 'fuse' sub-module to platforms supporting FUSE, which I think means Linux and Mac OSX (?)
 Note that we use FUSE4J to bridge the Java world of vmvols to the C world of FUSE.
-More info on FUSE4J at https://github.
+More info on FUSE4J at https://github.com/uw-dims/fuse4j.

 Required Tools
 --------------